Tucan2/BO-project/README.md

 </p>

 # CHESS-Summer-School-Quantum Materials Beamline
 The Quantum Materials Beamline Summer School is designed to train participants in developing and implementing new computational code.
-This repository contains onboarding resources, setup guides, and hands-on projects designed for participants of the 2026 program.
+This repository contains onboarding resources, setup guides, and hands-on projects designed for participants of the 2026 summer program.

 # Introduction